Does Graph Prompt Work? A Data Operation Perspective with Theoretical Analysis: Theoretical Analysis And Proofs

 \paragraph{Default Case} By default, we consider the GNN model as a surjective mapping operator from the graph set $\{G\}$ to $\mathbb{R}^F$, obtained after pre-training tasks.
 This operator can provide sufficient information to express the correct results of the graph in the pre-training task.
 (For instance, through a task-specific head mapping to the likelihood of a 0/1 decision.)

 \paragraph{Notations} Here and in subsequent related content, we use $F_\theta$ to represent a GNN model whose aggregation process can be described by a diffusion matrix $S$.
 Here, $S$ is derived from the model type and the adjacency matrix $A$.
-For instance, in GCN, $S = A + \epsilon I$.
+For instance, in GCN, $S = A + \tau I$, where $\tau$ controls the strength of the self-loop for gathering information from the node itself.
 The graph aggregation process is described as:

 Where $H^{(0)}$ is exactly the node feature matrix $X$, and $H^{(i)}$ is referred to as the \textbf{i-th order embedding matrix}.
 Without loss of generality, we analyze the non-linear function $\sigma$ using Leaky ReLU.
 Other non-linear functions such as sigmoid can be analyzed similarly.